Maritime Transport and Ports

 | Total port infrastructure | 2,280 | 1,010 | 1,270 | 60 |

 All monetary values in millions of USD at current replacement cost.
-The net capital stock of USD 1,270 million represents approximately 4.2 times the annual GVA from port services (USD 300 million), indicating a capital-intensive industry with long-lived infrastructure assets.
+The net capital stock of USD 1,270 million represents approximately 4.2 times the annual GVA from port services (USD 300 million).
+Vessel capital stock for ISIC 501 (not shown—see Section 3.2.4) is compiled separately under SNA asset class AN1131 using vessel-type-specific PIM parameters.

-Interpretation: This worked example demonstrates how maritime transport accounts integrate production accounts, employment accounts, emissions accounts, and asset accounts into a coherent framework.
-The maritime transport sector contributes 1.2 per cent of Country B's GDP (USD 950 million / USD 80 billion) while employing 0.27 per cent of the workforce (40,000 / 15 million), indicating above-average labour productivity.
-The emission intensity of 1,418 kg CO2e per USD 1,000 of GVA is consistent with the fuel-intensive nature of maritime transport and provides a baseline for tracking decarbonisation progress under IMO targets.
+The maritime transport sector contributes 1.3 per cent of Country B's GDP (USD 1,055 million / USD 80 billion) while employing 0.30 per cent of the workforce (45,600 / 15 million).
+The GHG emission intensity of 1,287 kg CO2e per USD 1,000 of GVA provides a baseline for tracking decarbonisation progress under IMO targets.

 4. Acknowledgements